From Guidance to Enforcement: The Real Consequences of Not Preparing for Nacha’s Fraud Monitoring Rules

 Nacha is clearly signaling that they’re serious about the “all participants “ emphasis, they’re serious about the need for the customer to manage their fraud risk, and they intend to enforce it.
 “Enforce it” means they’re looking to you for records demonstrating that your customers are meeting the New Rule requirements.
 Make no mistake: it’s your responsibility for your customers’ compliance they’re intending to enforce.

 So how can you effectively recruit your customers into the risk management framework?
 And once successful, how can you demonstrate that your customers are compliant, and that you’re exercising your Article 2 responsibility?
-The team at LexAlign is here to help.
-LexAlign hosted a webinar with Nacha recently, where we covered the entirety of this New Rule and explained how to use our solution to help you demonstrate your customers’ compliance.
+The team at Lexalign is here to help.
+Lexalign hosted a webinar with Nacha recently, where we covered the entirety of this New Rule and explained how to use our solution to help you demonstrate your customers’ compliance.
 And we’re here to help!

 Download the Checklist below to learn more about how you can be ready for the New Rule by March 2026.